Cimbasso: Repertoire and performance

 Although the cimbasso in its modern form is most commonly used for performances of late Romantic Italian operas by Verdi and Puccini, since the mid 20th century it has found increased and more diverse use.
+It has occasionally appeared in modern scores, such as Russian composer Boris Tishchenko's fifth and eighth symphonies, Swedish composer Anders Hillborg's Exquisite Corpse (2005), and English composer Brian Ferneyhough's New Complexity work Plötzlichkeit (2006).

-In the late 1960s Mexican jazz musician Raul Batista Romero began featuring cimbasso in his albums.
-Along with the contrabass trombone, it has increasingly been called for in film and video game soundtracks since the late 1990s.
-British composer Brian Ferneyhough calls for cimbasso in his large 2006 orchestral work Plötzlichkeit, and nu metal rock band Korn used two cimbassos in the live backing orchestra for their acoustic MTV Unplugged album.
+Along with the contrabass trombone, it has increasingly been called for in film and video game soundtracks.
+Los Angeles tuba players Tommy Johnson, Doug Tornquist and Jim Self have appeared on many Hollywood soundtracks playing cimbasso, especially since the popularization of loud, low-brass heavy orchestral music in films and video games such as the remake of Planet of the Apes (2001), Call of Duty (2003) and Inception (2010).
+American nu metal band Korn used two cimbassos in the live backing orchestra for their acoustic MTV Unplugged album.
+Swedish jazz musicians Per–Åke Holmlander and Mattis Cederberg employ cimbasso in jazz as a solo instrument, and for playing the fourth trombone parts in big bands.

 Historically informed performance of early cimbasso parts presents particular challenges.
 Unless proficient with period instruments such as serpent or ophicleide, it is difficult for orchestral low-brass players to perform on instruments that resemble the early cimbassi in form or timbre.
 It is also challenging for instrument builders to find good surviving examples to replicate or adapt.

 Although there is still a lack of consensus from conductors and orchestras, using a large-bore modern orchestral C tuba to play cimbasso parts is considered inappropriate by some writers and players.
-Meucci recommends using only a small, narrow-bore F tuba, or a bass trombone.
+Italian organologist Renato Meucci recommends using only a small narrow-bore F tuba, or a bass trombone.
 James Gourlay, conductor and former tubist with BBC Symphony Orchestra and Zürich Opera, recommends playing most cimbasso repertoire on the modern F cimbasso, as a compromise between the larger B♭ trombone basso Verdi instrument and the bass trombone.
-He also recommends using a euphonium for early cimbasso parts, which is closer to the sound of the serpent or ophicleide that would have been used before 1860.
-Douglas Yeo, former bass trombonist with Boston Symphony Orchestra, even suggests that in a modern trombone section playing parts intended for valve trombones on slide trombones, it should not be unreasonable to perform the cimbasso part on a modern F contrabass trombone.
+He also recommends using a euphonium in the absence of a period instrument for early cimbasso parts, which is closer to the sound of the serpent or ophicleide that would have been used before 1860.
+Douglas Yeo, former bass trombonist with Boston Symphony Orchestra, even suggests that in a modern section of slide trombonists playing parts intended for valved instruments, it should not be unreasonable to perform the cimbasso part on a modern (slide) contrabass trombone.